Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Discussion

-\textbf{Individual Differences:} Individual differences like age, gender or education play a huge role in technology design and acceptance, and this review showed that it is likely to be the case for human autonomy perception in HRI \cite{szalma2009individual, venkatesh2012consumer}.
-However, those variables are not the reason for perceptual differences but rather their underlying values, beliefs or changes in cognitive abilities.
-Therefore, studying the effects of demographic factors alone does not suffice to explain the effects they might exhibit on agency and autonomy.
+\textbf{Individual Differences:} Demographic variables such as age, gender, and education play a substantial role in technology design and acceptance, and this review suggests the same may hold for human autonomy in HRI \cite{szalma2009individual, venkatesh2012consumer}.
+However, no clear trends emerged for age or gender, and only one study identified a moderating role of education.
+The three studies addressing individual differences focused on human autonomy, though evidence suggests that age may also relate to variations in sense of agency \cite{mariano2024aging}.
+Nevertheless, it is important to note that it is the demographic variables underlying values, beliefs or changes in cognitive abilities that are the reason for their influence \cite{salthouse2003needs, czaja2006factors}.
+Thus, examining demographics alone is insufficient to explain their potential influence on sense of agency and human autonomy.

+To summarise, interacting with, working alongside, or even merely observing robots can affect human autonomy and sense of agency; the extent and direction of these effects depend on how robots are implemented and deployed.
+Subtle controlling cues in communication can undermine agency, whereas establishing gaze contact may offer a straightforward means to foster it.
+Anthropomorphic features should be introduced cautiously and tested thoroughly.
+While adaptiveness is generally beneficial, assistance should not be treated as a “more is always better” feature.
+Finally, a nuanced understanding of prospective users and the individual differences that shape their experiences is essential.